open-telemetry/community/community-membership.md

 Defined by: [Triage permissions](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level)

-Traigers are not required to make code contributions, but are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.
+Triagers are not required to make code contributions, but are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.

 ### Requirements